 The exclusive focus of SBC Magazine’s editorial content is on the products and issues of importance to manufacturers and distributors of structural building components.
-SBC’s scope includes information on regulatory action; handing, installing and bracing of products on the jobsite; raw materials; trends in building materials and building material distribution; building component research and testing; technical and design issues, building code news; economic forecasts; legislative issues; human interest; safety; and risk management best practices.
-Article submissions should relate to the following products: wood and steel roof and floor trusses, wall components and engineered wood products.
+SBC’s scope includes information on regulatory action; handing, installing and bracing of products on the jobsite; raw materials; trends in building materials and building material distribution; building component research and testing; technical, engineering and design issues; building code news; economic forecasts; legislative activities; human interest; safety; risk management and contracts and industry best practices.

 The SBC Magazine editorial staff strives to maintain the magazine’s journalistic integrity.
-Because we want to provide objective industry news to our readers, SBC will not publish advertorial content.
-This includes industry news that promotes a product, individual or company more than it provides information to the industry at large, or any submission that resembles editorial copy but is, in essence, advertising.
+Because we want to provide objective industry articles to our readers, SBC does not publish submitted content that promotes a particular product, service, method, material, or business approach.
+This includes any submission that resembles editorial copy but is, in essence, advertising.
 The goal it is to provide science-based and appropriately referenced information, topical opinion points of view and key current industry specific articles to the broader structural building components industry and all those that are reading SBC.

 Article Submission Guidelines